 For Ubuntu Linux or other Debian-related OSs, a more direct method is:

 $ apt-get install r-base

-If you are thinking of using R under Windows or Mac OS, then many graphical user interface (GUI) are available which will be having a command-line interpreter that facilities displaying plots and help pages and a fundamental text editor also.
-It is perfectly achievable to use R in this way, but for serious coding you will have to least want to use a more powerful text editor.
-There are numerous text editors for programmers.
+If you are thinking about using R under Windows or Mac OS, there are several graphical user interfaces (GUIs) available, which will be having a command-line interpreter that displays plots, help pages, and a fundamental text editor.
+Using R in this way is entirely reliable, but for serious coding, you should use at least one powerful text editor.
+Many text editors are available online for programmers.

-R studio is one of the popular R-programming specific IDE frequently used IDE for R. Another is Emacs + ESS.
-Although Emacs call itself as text editor, but 36 years (still developing) of development have positioned itself with an unparalleled number of features.
+R Studio is one of the popular R-programming specific IDEs, often used as IDEs for R. Another is Emacs ESS.
+Although Emacs calls itself as a text editor, 36 years (still developing) has positioned itself with a unique number of features.
 It can be available from http://www.gnu.org/software/emacs/.